yuvaldori/gigaspaces-wiki-jekyll/xap97/administration-and-monitoring-api.markdown

 You may monitor the remote communication activity via the Administration and Monitoring API.
 You may receive information in real-time about every aspect of the communication and transport activity.
 See the [Monitoring LRMI via the Administration API]({%currentadmurl%}/tuning-communication-protocol.html#Monitoring LRMI via the Administration API) for details.

+# PU Status Changed Events

+It is possible to receive notifications about the deployment status of a Processing Unit.
+An event listener can be attached to the Admin that delivers events describing the current and previous [DeploymentStatus](http://www.gigaspaces.com/docs/JavaDoc{%currentversion%}/index.html?org/openspaces/admin/pu/DeploymentStatus.html) of a Processing Unit.
+Here is an example:

+{%inittab%}
+{%tabcontent ChangeStatus%}
+{%highlight java  %}
+public class ProcessingUnitStatusChanged {

+	public void processingUnitStatusChanged() {

+		Admin admin = new AdminFactory().addGroup("myGroup").createAdmin();

+		MyProcessingUnitStatusChangedEventListener listener = new MyProcessingUnitStatusChangedEventListener();

+		admin.addEventListener(listener);
+	}
+}
+{%endhighlight%}
+{%endtabcontent%}

+{%tabcontent Listener%}
+{%highlight java  %}
+public class MyProcessingUnitStatusChangedEventListener implements
+		ProcessingUnitStatusChangedEventListener {

+	@Override
+	public void processingUnitStatusChanged(
+			ProcessingUnitStatusChangedEvent event) {

+		DeploymentStatus newStatus = event.getNewStatus();

+		if (newStatus.equals(DeploymentStatus.INTACT))
+		{
+			// All has settled down
+		}
+	}
+}
+{%endhighlight%}
+{%endtabcontent%}
+{%endinittab%}

 {%anchor servicemonitors%}

 # Service Monitors